ivadomed/model-spinal-rootlets/README.md

 containing 38 subjects (D2).
 A full training on 5 folds with 1000 epochs resulted in a Dice score of approximately 0.77 (M2) [issue#8](https://github.com/ivadomed/model-spinal-rootlets/issues/8).

-The previous dataset (D2) has been modified by changing voxel values according to the spinal level (D3).
+The final dataset (D2) has been modified by changing voxel values according to the spinal level resulting in dataset D3.
 An initial training of 5 folds with 1000 epochs has been done.
 After reviewing the results and manually correcting the dataset ( sct_maths -d 1 used to help labeling this time), a new training of 5 folds with 2000 epochs is in progress.